MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfhwaccess/nf-wdfhwaccess-wdf_write_register_buffer_ulong.md

 A pointer to a buffer from which an array of ULONG values is to be written.

 ### -param Count [in]

 Specifies the number of ULONG values to write to the register.

 ## -returns

 This function does not return a value.

 ## -remarks

-The size of the buffer must be large enough to contain at least the specified number of bytes.</p>
+The size of the buffer must be large enough to contain at least the specified number of bytes.